Home Health How to Read a Drug Label

 Prescribing Information

-According to the FDA, the approved prescribing information — also called the package insert — is the actual prescription drug label.
-The prescribing information is several pages long, may contain about 17 sections and it’s intended to help providers properly prescribe the medication.
+According to the FDA, the approved prescribing information — also called the package insert or professional labeling — is the actual prescription drug label.
+This information is several pages long and may contain about 17 sections.
+It’s intended to help providers properly prescribe the medication, and the FDA updates it regularly on DailyMed.

 FDA Requirements for Prescription Drug Labeling